 Untapped (Human) Resources

 We are often overwhelmed by how many unknown factors lie behind departing talent – especially when tenured employees leave with no explanation.
-I propose that there are five existing, easily-tapped resources within your walls.
+There are five existing, easily-tapped resources within your walls.
 And using these resources takes minimum monetary expense.

 1. Supervisors (of recently-departed talent)